Watch: Using digital to deliver population health management

 - Practical examples of what ICB leaders can be doing now to begin delivering change

-This event is part of the Digital ICS programme, delivered by NHS Providers in partnership with the NHS Confederation and Public Digital, and supported by Health Education England and NHS England.
+This event was part of the Digital ICS programme, delivered by NHS Providers in partnership with the NHS Confederation and Public Digital, and supported by Health Education England and NHS England.
 The programme is designed to support leaders to harness digital to deliver system ambitions.